 Of course, there are other great travel careers to consider, from convention workers to Peace Corps representatives to au pairs.
 Ultimately, it’s about finding a lifestyle that works for you.

 Considering a career change?
-See a billionaire CEO’s best career advice.
+Check out a billionaire CEO’s best career advice.